anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 <p align="center"><img src="../../../ref_model/figures/RM_chap5_fig_5_4_HW_profile.png" width="80%"/></p>
 <p align="center"><b>Figure 5-4 (from RM):</b> NFVI hardware profiles and host associated capabilities</p>

-These features and capabilities that are described in the software and hardware profiles are considered throughout this RA, with traceability of the RA requirements to the RM requirements formally captured in [chapter 2, section 2.2](./chapter02.md#2.2) of this RA.
+The features and capabilities described in the software and hardware profiles are considered throughout this RA, with traceability of the RA requirements to the RM requirements formally captured in [chapter 2, section 2.2](./chapter02.md#2.2) of this RA.

 <a name="3.2"></a>
 ## 3.2 Infrastructure Services

 > This chapter shall list the services provided by the infrastructure.
-Some example of these services can be: log collection, monitoring, health check, load balancer.
+Some example of these services are: log collection, monitoring, health check, load balancer.
 For the sake of clarity CaaS services should be also listed, like container lifecycle management or networking services.

 <a name="3.2.1"></a>
 ### 3.2.1 Container Compute Services

-> This chapter should describe considerations about container compute services.
+> This chapter should describe requirements for container compute services.

 The primary interface between the Physical / Virtual Infrastructure and any container-relevant components is the Host Operating System.
-This is the OS within which the container runtime exists, and within which the containers run (and therefore, the OS whose kernel is shared by said containers).
+This is the OS within which the container runtime exists, and within which the containers run (and therefore, the OS whose kernel is shared by the referenced containers).
 This is shown in Figure 3-1 below.

 <p align="center"><img src="../figures/ch03_hostOS.png" alt="Kubernetes Host Operating System" Title="Kubernetes Host Operating System" width="65%"/></p>
 <p align="center"><b>Figure 3-1:</b> Kubernetes Host Operating System</p>

-The Host OS (as with any OS) consists of two main layers:
+The Host OS (as with any OS) consists of two main  components:
 - Kernel space
 - User space